 Compatibility: Desktop and Server

-Even it lets you perform the Linux data backup to a local drive, NFS server, SSH server, and SAMBA server.
-Lastly, you can go for Diskless Remote Boot on a Linux desktop, which is beneficial for the user's desktop.
+Even allows you to perform Linux data backup to a local drive, NFS server, SSH server, and SAMBA server, providing flexibility in data storage options.
+Additionally, it supports Diskless Remote Boot on a Linux desktop, which is ideal for user desktops.

 Pros: